lxremipsxm/jci-su25/README.md

 I've included a keypad in order to have a simple user interface; it is connected directly through PortA on the ATmega2560, pins PA0 to PA7.
 Currently, I've included subroutines straight in the `Final_Build/main.c` file, but I will probably move it into library files later and store them in `Final_Build/lib/`.
 The numbers correspond to card slots and the letters A through D correspond to the reader number/servo number.

+Edit(7/10): I've decided I don't really need to create a library form for the keypad functionality, and it makes it easier to refer to when I'm coding the interface to the stepper motor rotation.

+Over this week, I've further modified the main method to take input from the keypad and signal the stepper to move the appropriate number of slots forward or backward.
+The direction that the MCU decides is the shortest path (for example, rather than go 15 slots forward to get from 1 to 16, move back one slot).

+I had a ton of issues debugging the keypad, especially with adding constraints that ensure users enter values in the correct format.
+The biggest challenge was when my `current_pos` variable, which tracks the current card position at reader A (I will later rename it to current_pos_A) was not updating.
+Since the movement amount is fully dependent on this value, everything I entered through the keypad always gave me an incorrect result.
+I later realized that I had accidentally run an `sprintf()` on a buffer with an allocated memory that was too small for the string I wanted to copy to the buffer, leading to the function involving `current_pos` crashing.
+Since I was relying on pointers to modify the value outside the subroutine, the crash was catastrophic to the operation of my system.
+Eventually, I removed the `sprintf()` from the function to place debug messages differently and realized everything was working again.

 ---